 See Ancient and Modern Religion Meet at Kerameikos Cemetary

-Everyone in the world (or so it seems) has heard of the Acropolis, but far fewer have heard of the city’s other amazing historic sites.
+Everyone in the world (or so it seems) has heard of the Acropolis… But far fewer have heard of the city’s other amazing historic sites.
 One place that I really fell in love with is the Karameikos Cemetery, which sat on the edge of the city during the Golden Age of Athens.
 Today it’s just a pleasant walk away from the main sites.

 The cemetery is home to some seriously impressive Athenian history:

-“Within the site is the ancient walls of Athens and the Sacred Gate which was only used by pilgrims from Eleusus using the sacred road to and from that site during the annual procession.
-Nearby is the Dipylon gate which was the main entrance to the city, where the Panathenaic procession began and where the prostitutes congregated so they could make themselves available to weary travelers.
+“Within the site is the ancient walls of Athens and the Sacred Gate which was only used by pilgrims from Eleusis using the sacred road to and from that site during the annual procession.
+Nearby is the Dipylon gate which was the main entrance to the city, where the Panathenaic procession began, and where the prostitutes congregated so they could make themselves available to weary travelers.
 It was from this spot that Pericles gave what was probably his most well-known speech honoring those who had died in the first year of the Peloponnesian war.”

 Wander Vibrant Monastiraki